jcgonzalezb/holbertonschool-low_level_programming/0x18-dynamic_libraries/README.md

 1. Create a script that creates a dynamic library called liball.so from all the .c files that are in the directory.
 2. Write a blog post describing the differences between static and dynamic libraries.

-Link to the blog post:
+Links to the blog post:
 - https://www.linkedin.com/feed/update/urn:li:activity:6847309281147150336/
 - https://3388.medium.com/how-to-create-and-use-dynamic-libraries-in-c-language-82343236d999